Orfeh

 Orfeh (born March 28, 1971 as Orfeh Or) is an American singer, songwriter and actress.
-Orfeh and her husband, Andy Karl, performed at the Lincoln Center's American Songbook Series in 2016, and in the Broadway musicals Saturday Night Fever, Legally Blonde, and Pretty Woman.
+She performed at the Lincoln Center's American Songbook Series in 2016, and in the Broadway musicals Saturday Night Fever, Legally Blonde, Pretty Woman, and Chicago.
+She made her West End debut in Burlesque the Musical at London's Savoy Theatre in July 2025, originating the role of Tess.

 Early life and career

 Orfeh was born and raised in New York City.
 She attended the LaGuardia High School for the Performing Arts and received a record deal shortly after graduation.
 Her first release was Life in the Movies, which she released as a part of the group Genevha with her musical partner Mike More in 1987.
 After the release, the duo formed the group Or-N-More and signed with EMI Records.

 In 1991, the duo released a self-titled album, their single "Everyotherday" reached number 46 on the Billboard Hot 100.
 The album was awarded gold status, but shortly after the album's success, the duo found out their business manager had mis-managed their finances.
 She has been quoted about the situation, "My recording career went wrong.
 Really, really wrong.
 We had the business manager that stole all the money, the hit record that was about to become a mega-hit record and suddenly the rug was pulled out from under us.
 After being on the road for years and devoting my life to recording, I found myself at home saying, 'What do I do now?'"

 After Or-N-More disbanded, Orfeh signed a publishing deal with Warner/Chappell Music and continued to write and produce songs for other artists.
 She also remains a member of the National Academy of Recording Arts and Sciences, which gives her nominating and voting privileges for the Grammy Awards.
 She also co-wrote the song "Wishing On You," which appears on the soundtrack of the Disney film Model Behavior that was released in 2000.